External Ids for CUL4B Gene

 GeneCards Summary for CUL4B Gene

 CUL4B (Cullin 4B) is a Protein Coding gene.
-Diseases associated with CUL4B include mental retardation, x-linked, syndromic 15 and mental retardation, x-linked, with short stature, small testes, muscle wasting, and tremor.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Global Genomic NER (GG-NER).
-GO annotations related to this gene include ubiquitin protein ligase binding.
+Diseases associated with CUL4B include mental retardation, x-linked, syndromic 15 and x-linked intellectual disability, vitale type.
+Among its related pathways are DNA Double-Strand Break Repair and Antigen processing- Ubiquitination and Proteasome degradation.
+GO annotations related to this gene include ubiquitin protein ligase binding and damaged DNA binding.
 An important paralog of this gene is CUL1.

 UniProtKB/Swiss-Prot for CUL4B Gene